Donald Trump and religion: Heaven

-Faith as a political tool
+Using faith as a political tool

+On August 21, 2019, while gaggling with reporters at the White House, President Trump proclaims "I am the chosen one" and looks up at the sky.

 Trump's religious rhetoric has often been described as transactional, focusing more on reinforcing his image as a strong leader than on genuine spiritual beliefs.
 Unlike past U.S. presidents who openly discussed their personal spiritual struggles, Trump has largely avoided theological discussions, instead emphasizing success, power, and dominance.
-His reluctance to discuss themes of humility, repentance, or service—central to Christianity—has led some critics to argue that his faith is more of a political tool than a guiding principle.
+His reluctance to discuss themes of humility, repentance, or service—which are central to Christianity—has led some critics to argue that his faith is more of a political tool than a guiding principle.

-His close association with leaders of the Prosperity Gospel movement, such as the televangelist Paula White, further supports this perspective.
+His close association with leaders of the Prosperity Gospel movement, such as the televangelist and Trump's spiritual advisor, Paula White, further supports this perspective.
 The Prosperity Gospel equates wealth and success with divine favor, a message that aligns with Trump's self-presentation as a successful businessman and a strong leader.
 Many evangelical leaders, including Franklin Graham and Jerry Falwell Jr., have defended Trump's moral failings by arguing that God can use imperfect people for his purposes, a justification that blends religious faith with political pragmatism.